Explore our guide on Balanced Scorecard, Management by Objectives, OKR, and more, and see how ClearPoint can enhance your strategy execution.

 Here are three reasons why ClearPoint is the best tool for comprehensive performance management:

-1. It tracks alignment across the organization, including individuals.
+1. It tracks alignment across the organization, including individuals

 One of ClearPoint’s strengths is that it gives your organization a dynamic way to see (and share) how your strategy and all its components fit together.
 You can link goals, measures, and projects across departments to see exactly how each goal relates to the overall strategy, and link measures and initiatives to goals to see how these elements inform one another.
-You can even link individual performance KPIs to see how each employee is contributing to departmental performance, and to overall organizational goals.

 Whether you want a high-level view of corporate performance, a mid-level view of project performance, or a narrow view of individual performance, you can see it all—and their interconnectedness—using ClearPoint dashboards, reports, and other features.

-2. It links to your HR and finance systems to provide a more comprehensive view of the data.
+2. It links to your HR and finance systems to provide a more comprehensive view of the data

 You likely have a variety of systems you’re already using—like HR software to collect individual performance data and financial software for budget information.
 The ClearPoint API lets you extract or import the appropriate data points from those systems into ClearPoint, so you can view it all in relation to your strategy.
-It’s easy to show the alignment of your budget to strategy, for example.
-(The best part: Once you have it set up, it’ll run automatically!)

 Having all the data in one place makes it easier for you to see the big picture.
 You can easily update all departments on their progress, and aggregate upward to show budget and strategy across the organization.
 You can also bring qualitative and quantitative information side by side to tell a story about the progress of your strategy, and chart budget performance against an average of previous years to see how you’re doing over time.

-3. It has built-in workflows to help manage the reporting process.
+3. It has built-in workflows to help manage the reporting process

 Reporting can derail even the most dedicated organizations; it consumes a massive amount of time and energy.
 ClearPoint takes all that frustration away with its Reporting Workflows.

-With ClearPoint, reporting becomes streamlined and simple:
+With ClearPoint Strategy Software, reporting becomes streamlined and simple:

 • Once managers define the monthly updates needed, by when, and by whom, ClearPoint sends reminders to the appropriate parties automatically.